homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 ## Troubleshooting

 - If the plugin does not work correctly:
-   - Make sure that you can successfully log in and control each device via Panasonic Comfort Cloud application
+   - Make sure that you can successfully log in and control each device via Panasonic Comfort Cloud application.
    - Make  sure that you accept all terms, conditions, etc in Panasonic Comfort Cloud app.
    - Make sure you have newest plugin version.
    - Make sure that field Comfort Cloud app version (in plugin settings) is empty or have newest Comfort Cloud app version (same as in Apple App Store).